Louisiana and Texas Lumber War of 1911–1912

 The Louisiana and Texas Lumber War of 1911–1912 was a series of worker strikes that fought for better conditions in sawmills in the Piney Woods of west Louisiana and East Texas.
 These sawmills underwent attempts to unionize that were opposed by lumber companies and owners.
 The union workers were known as the Brotherhood of Timber Workers (BTW), a branch of the Lumber Workers Industrial Union (LWIU), which was affiliated with the Industrial Workers of the World (IWW).
 The Brotherhood tried to recruit mill workers by giving speeches and conducting meetings at various mills.
 Although they had limited success in Louisiana, the LWIU became very successful from 1917 to 1924.

 One event sparked the Grabow shootings, which caused the death of three union men and one company worker.

 Mills

 Louisiana alone produced 8% of national lumber output.
 While originally land was owned by many smaller mills, over time saw larger mills being formed, converting in a smaller group of owners and operators.
 Additionally, more capital was needed as railroads and other technological advances were needed as the mills spread further away from the large cities.
-The owners of these mills had seen increased wealth as the economy has boomed and as a result, had become very powerful within the region.
+The owners of these mills had seen increased wealth as the economy had boomed and as a result, had become very powerful within the region.